spizeck/Sea-Saba-Knowledge-Base/docs/Equipment/CompressorOperation.md

     - If you need to step away, consider filling the banks (Note: **Both Banks** have a maximum pressure of **4500 psi**).

 5. **Compressor Auto-Shutdown**:
-    - The system will automatically shut off when it reaches **4500 psi**.
+    - The high-pressure compressor will automatically shut off when it reaches **4500 psi**.
+    - The Nitrox high-pressure compressor will also **automatically restart** if pressure unloads while the switch remains in the ON position.
     - If the tanks are full and you need to restart the compressor, close the tank valves and then open the appropriate bank valve.

 6. **Nitrox Compressor Behavior**:
-    - The Nitrox compressor will not shut down as it continuously supplies enriched air to the high-pressure (red) compressor.
+    - The Nitrox low-pressure compressor will not shut down as it continuously supplies enriched air to the high-pressure compressor.

 ![Fill Panel](../Images/Compressors/PanelClose.jpeg)

 !!! warning
-    - **Pressure Regulation**: The pressure to tanks is regulated at 3400 psi; when this is reached, the valve will close, back pressuring the system.
+    - **Pressure Regulation**: The pressure to tanks is regulated to prevent overpressurization of scuba cylinders.
+The regulator should be set so cylinders cool to approximately **3000 psi** at ambient temperature.
+Hot fills may temporarily exceed this immediately after filling.
     - **Restarting Compressors**: If the compressor shuts down at 4500 psi, it's OK, but avoid making it a habit.
 Ensure the tank valves are closed before opening the bank valve and restarting the compressor.
+    - **Compressor room must remain attended** whenever compressors are operating.
+Monitor tank temperatures during rapid fills and reduce fill speed if tanks become excessively hot.

+!!! warning
+    The Nitrox high-pressure compressor will automatically shut down when the **60-hour service interval** is reached.
+To reset the service lockout, rotate the On / Off switch twice as described by the instructions located beneath the switch.

 ### Filling Procedure — Air